DonFreeze/Mp3Encoder/README.md

 The application will search for wav files in a given directory, encodes these files to mp3 and stores the data into mp3 files into the same directory.

 1. Prerequisite

-  This project uses the Lame encoder library.
-  You need to build and link the library to your project.
+  - This project uses the Lame encoder library.
+You need to build the library and replace the lame library file in the lib folder.
+  - Also this project requires C++11 or higher.

 2. Installation and Usage

-  Windows:
+  - Windows:
     Compile this project using your MinGW compiler version i686-w64-mingw32.

       mkdir build
       cd build
       cmake .. -G "MinGW Makefiles"
       mingw32-make

       .\MP3Encoder.exe ..\PathToWavFiles\wavFileFolder

-  Linux:
+  - Linux:
     GNU compiler on Linux.

+      mkdir build
+      cd build
+      cmake ..
+      make

 3. Project status
   - Features